Healing Your Soul From Calvinism's Damage

 I also recommend sermons by Billy GrahamGreg LaurieCharles Stanley, (not his son Andy Stanley, but Charles Stanley), Andy Woods (whom a friend really recommends), and Ralph Yankee Arnold (a recommendation from my husband).

 And I recently rediscovered Willow Creek Church, which I knew from way back in the day.
 I know Willow is overcoming a massive scandal with its last pastor, Bill Hybels, but I've been watching it again online and I think it's doing quite well now.
 It's not the seeker-level church it used to be, and it seems to be rebuilding nicely from the scandal, having gotten rid of a lot of leadership from that time and pretty much starting over again.
-After coming from a Calvinist church, I am finding it very healing and encouraging.
+After coming from a Calvinist church, I am finding it very healing and encouraging, simple truths for everyone.

 So maybe give Willow a try if you're looking for some good online sermons, maybe start where I did, at their Christmas series in 2022.
 Here are some links to get you started: "It's a Wonderful Life" (Dec 11) and "How the Grinch Stole Christmas" (Dec 18) and "Twinkle All the Way: How to find lasting joy" (Jan 1).
 I missed the first one in that Christmas series, but here it is: "Elf: How to deal with family stress."